alreece45/docker-common/README.md

-Containers boilerplate code for debian-based docker images.
+Containers boilerplate code for docker images.

 Images should not point to the master branch, but rather a commit or a branch.